QASymphony/shell-agent-samples/AutomationHostExamples/automateJunit/README.md

 **-update** Updates an existing test cycle or create a new test cycle if first test run

-(To create a new test cycle every time script is run do not use this argument)

-To run the shell agent without using GitHub or without updating the existing test cycle do not include this parameters in the kick off scripts section
+To run the shell agent without using GitHub or without updating the existing test cycle do not include these parameters in the kick off scripts section.
+An example of not using -git is used in the JMeter Automation example.

-In this example we will be pulling tests from GitHub and updating our test cycle, so the arguments are included and shown below.
+In this example we will be pulling tests from GitHub and updating our test cycle, so the -git and -update arguments are included and shown below.

-## For Mac Users (Use run.sh):**
+## For Mac Users (Use run.sh):

  ![](../images/junitmachost.png)